Aloe Aristata Care: Learn Tips On Growing The Lace Aloe

 No grooming is needed.
 The only ‘grooming” is to remove dead leaves or flowers.

-Lace Aloe Propagation
+Guinea Fowl Aloe Flower Propagation

 The easiest method of propagating Lace Aloe is to collect the offsets.
 The “Aloe pups” or offsets can easily be removed from the mother plant in the spring when transplanting the plant.